Pagasa-Centre/Pagasa-Centre-API/README.md

 # Pagasa-Centre-Mobile-App-API
-Backend for the Pag-Asa Centre mobile app
+Backend for the Pag-Asa Centre mobile and web app

 ## How to run